sublimelsp/LSP/docs/troubleshooting.md

 The solution is to make Sublime Text read the same `PATH` that is read by your shell (or OS in general, in case of Windows).

 Adjusting `PATH` can differ based on the operating system and the default shell used.
-Refer to following table:
+Refer to the following table on where this can be adjusted:

 <table>
 <tr>